deivshon/dotfiles/README.md

 ./setup.py
 ```
 ### Important
-The i3 configuration file contains a line that executes (if existing) the script located at ~/startup/startup.sh .
+The i3 configuration file contains a line that executes (if existing) the script located at ~/startup/startup.sh when i3 starts.
 This is needed by me to easily run small machine specific scripts at startup, but anyone who uses the configuration file should be aware of that.

 The i3 configuration file also runs a feh command at startup and every i3 reload that draws the image located in ~/Pictures/wallpaper as the wallpaper.